jaaamesey/run-with-worker/README.md

 ## Timeouts and cancelling tasks

-A useful thing about Web Workers is that you can terminate them even if they've hanged.
+A useful thing about Web Workers is that you can terminate them from the outside when they've hanged.

 Here's how to terminate a task after a certain length of time: